-The Vista (formerly WebCT) site, http://vista8.kent.edu, will basically manage the course.
+The Vista8 (formerly WebCT) site, http://vista8.kent.edu, will basically manage the course.
 The syllabus, assignments, Power Point slides, and other course information will be found there.
 If you need help with Vista 8, there should be some training material on the site after you log on.

-Software Go to Vista8 and read "Java Compiling and Editing Information" on the homepage there for complete information about installing the Java 2 SDK.
-It is available free from Sun.
+Software Go to Vista8 and read "Instructions for Obtaining the Java Software Development Kit", found on the homepage.
+This contains complete information about installing the Java 2 SDK.
+It is available free from Oracle (which purchased Sun, the developer of Java).
 Several IDE's are also available for free.
-Again, go to "Java Compiling and Editing Information" on Vista8 for more information.
+Again, go to "Instructions for Obtaining the Java Software Development Kit" on Vista8 for more information.